This page may contain affiliate links. Learn More.

 One summer my little sprouts and I grew 89 pounds of sweet potatoes in our front flowerbed.
 They looked gorgeous all summer and we had tons of excess sweet potatoes to enjoy.
+For other excess garden produce, check this out too.

 I love sweet potatoes, even better than white potatoes.
 I love that you can store them for months.
 When we grew our giant harvest, I was talking to a neighbor down the street about them and he replied, well, I guess you’ll have plenty for thanksgiving.
 That kind of took me back realizing that some people don’t eat them regularly.